briankeane/simpleNodeServerCourse/part1/08-Callbacks.md

   callback(total);
 }
 ```

-Of course this could be done syncronously with a 'return' statement (since it doesn't actually wait for anything...) but I'm stripping everything else out except the callback so you can see how it's declared.
+So in order to write a function that calls the callback correctly, you just look at the code that needs to call it and make sure when you invoke `callback` from within the function it's done in the right way.

-addNumbers takes three arguments, two numbers and a callback.
-By looking at the code, we can tell that after this function has finished doing it's work, it calls the callback with 1 argument (total).
+If addNumbers was inside of someone else's library (which is usually what you'll be dealing with), then how do you know which arguments to put into the callback?
+The answer is that you have to check the documentation or find an example of the function in use.
+So... when working in Node you have to deal with a lot more googling and reading other people's documentation than you're probably used to.
+A great example of documentation that has great example is the express docs at http://expressjs.com/en/api.html.
+Notice how they always provide a function with an example callback, so that you can copy the arguments when you call their function yourself.

-The confusing thing for me was: when you call 'addNumbers' at the bottom, how do you know that it will have one argument that's the total?
-The answer is that -- you don't.
-You can ONLY tell by looking at the original code or reading the 'documentation' for the addNumbers function.
-So the best way to make it clearer would be to add comments before the function like this:
+I like to document the callback right within the function, so in the code I'll put something like this:
 ```
 //  function addNumbers
 //       -- takes three arguments